Sven-Olof Enfors, PhD

 firstname.lastname@example.org, and you will receive an automated reply containing a temporary download link.

 A MATLAB toolbox for simulation and data plotting with multiple individual axes.
-SimuPlot is primarily developed for simulation of fermentation processes like fed-batch cultures and chemostats.
+SimuPlot was primarily developed for simulation of fermentation processes like fed-batch cultures and chemostats.
 Also other simulations can be performed by entering user specified models in the SIMSPEC-file that specifies the simulation.
+Experimental data from .txt files (e.g. from Excel) can be plotted on the simulation graphs.

 No previous experience of MATLAB is needed to run the included simulation files.